 An organisation seeking a medical report must obtain the patient’s consent to do so, and also inform the patient of their rights under the AMRA 1988, as set out below.

 The patient is entitled to access the report before it is submitted.
 The patient should arrange this with their doctor within 21 days of the report being requested by the organisation.
 Alternatively, if a patient initially consents to the report being submitted but then changes their mind and wants to view the report before it is submitted, they will have 21 days from the date they notified the doctor to view it.
 Otherwise, if the patient does not contact the GP, the report can be submitted without their consent once 21 days have elapsed from the date of the application.
 The medical practitioner may charge a reasonable fee for providing a copy to the patient.
+Where a patient has been given access to the report, the report cannot be disclosed without the express consent of the patient.

 A patient may request (in writing) amendments to the report if they believe that any part of it is incorrect or misleading.
 The doctor can either agree to the amendments or decline to amend but offer the option of sending the report with a statement of the patient’s views attached.
 The patient retains the right to remove their consent to the report being sent.